 He has been an active player on the Singapore stage for more than two decades, taking on numerous major and leading roles in English and Mandarin productions.
 He is a two-time winner in the Best Actor category in The Straits Times' Life!
 Theatre Awards for his performance in a 100-minute, one-man show White Soliloquy (2010) and A Language Of Their Own (Singapore Arts Festival 2012).

 As a director, he is known for his detailed and tight ensemble work on stage and his translation and re-imagination of classics in Mandarin.
 He is a four-time winner in the Best Director category in the Straits Times' Life!
-Theatre Awards (Twelve Angry Men, 2013.
-Art, 2014.
-Art Studio, 2017.
-Pissed Julie, 2018).
-He was the first Singapore artist to be commissioned for a consecutive three years by the Esplanade to present works at the Huayi Chinese Festival of Arts.
-His other works include Oleanna, Who's Afraid of Virginia Woolf?, An Enemy of the People, Tartuffe, The Lower Depths, Red Demon, Red Sky, Cut Kafka! and Pissed Julie, to name a few.
-In 2017, he was commisioned by the Singapore International Festival of Arts to open the festival with Art Studio, a stage adaptation of the novel by local award-winning author Yeng Pway Ngon.
+Theatre Awards (Twelve Angry Men, 2014.
+Art, 2015.
+Art Studio, 2018.
+Pissed Julie, 2019).
+He was the first Singapore artist to be commissioned for three consecutive years by the Esplanade to present works at the Huayi Chinese Festival of Arts.
+His other works include Oleanna, Who's Afraid of Virginia Woolf?, An Enemy of the People, Tartuffe, The Lower Depths, Red Demon, Red Sky and Cut Kafka!, to name a few.
+In 2017, he was commissioned by the Singapore International Festival of Arts to open the festival with Art Studio, a stage adaptation of the novel by local award-winning author Yeng Pway Ngon.

 A graduate of Goldsmiths College, London (MA in Directing) and the National University of Singapore (BA Theatre Studies), Nelson has headed the Department of Theatre at the Nanyang Academy of Fine Arts, and also lectured at Lasalle College of the Arts and the Theatre Studies Programme at the National University of Singapore.
 He was the Associate Artistic Director of Toy Factory Productions (2003 - 2013), a Resident Artist with The Theatre Practice (2000 - 2002), an Associate Artist with The Substation (2007 - 2009), and a founding member of the ensemble collective A GROUP OF PEOPLE (2008 - 2012).
 In 2017, he was awarded a 3-year fellowship with the International Society for Performing Arts in New York.
 He currently sits on the examination board of the Intercultural Theatre Institute in Singapore.